Cross-platform C SDK logo

 Changing focus between controls is not direct, but rather follows a protocol (Figure 7).
 Generally we don't have to worry about this, since each control has a default behavior when releasing or accepting focus.
 The points to keep in mind are the following:

-• Edit controls can retain focus in response to an OnChange event, as we saw in Filter texts.
+• Edit controls can retain focus in response to an OnChange event, as we saw in Validate texts.

 • Custom views allow you to make a decision at runtime using the OnResignFocus and OnAcceptFocus events, as we also saw in Using the keyboard.
 By default, they will accept both cases.